-- You seek an investment that produces periodic interest or coupon payments or other sources of current income - You do not believe that the investment view implicit in the Index will be successful or you are unwilling or unable to bear the risks associated with an investment that provides exposure to the Index - You seek exposure to an index or group of assets that does not subtract an index fee or notional financing costs - You seek exposure to an index or portfolio that may not be concentrated in a small number of assets - You are unable or unwilling to accept the risks associated with the volatility targeting mechanism of the Index, including the risk that the Index may not achieve its target volatility and the risk that the Index may underperform an investment in its portfolio that is not subject to a volatility targeting mechanism - You seek an investment for which there will be an active secondary market and/or you are unwilling or unable to hold the Notes to maturity - You are unwilling or unable to assume our credit risk for all payments on the Notes - You are unwilling or unable to consent to the exercise of any U.K. Bail-in Power by any relevant U.K. resolution authority
+- You seek an investment that produces periodic interest or coupon payments or other sources of current income or otherwise provides for a guaranteed positive return. - You do not believe that the investment view implicit in the Index will be successful or you are unwilling or unable to bear the risks associated with an investment that provides exposure to the Index. - You seek exposure to an index or group of assets that does not subtract an index fee or any notional financing costs. - You seek exposure to an index or portfolio that may not be concentrated in a small number of assets. - You do not understand and/or are unwilling or unable to accept the risks associated with the volatility targeting mechanism of the Index, including the risk that the Index may not achieve its target volatility and the risk that the Index may underperform an investment in its portfolio that is not subject to a volatility targeting mechanism. - You seek an investment for which there will be an active secondary market and/or you are unwilling or unable to hold the Notes to maturity. - You are unwilling or unable to assume our credit risk for all payments on the Notes. - You are unwilling or unable to consent to the exercise of any U.K. Bail-in Power by any relevant U.K. resolution authority.

 You must rely on your own evaluation of the merits of an investment in the Notes.
-You should reach a decision whether to invest in the Notes after carefully considering, with your advisors, the suitability of the Notes in light of your investment objectives and the specific information set out in this pricing supplement, the prospectus supplement and the prospectus.
+You should reach a decision whether to invest in the Notes after carefully considering, with your advisors, the suitability of the Notes in light of your investment objectives and the specific information set out in this pricing supplement and the documents referenced under "Additional Documents Related to the Offering of the Notes" in this pricing supplement.
 Neither the Issuer nor Barclays Capital Inc. makes any recommendation as to the suitability of the Notes for investment.